 Part 3: Assessment of Knowledge, Judgment,

-Part 3 requires passing the most recent summative decision for the Online Longitudinal Assessment (OLA) or having passed a traditional exam in the previous 5 years.
+Part 3 requires passing the most recent performance evaluation for the Online Longitudinal Assessment (OLA) or having passed a traditional exam in the previous 5 years.
 In May 2016, the ABR announced its plans to move away from the 10-year exam to OLA.

 Those who needed to pass an MOC Exam by March 2, 2017, were still required to take and pass the exam in 2016 to meet the Part 3 requirement.
 All other diplomates in all the ABR’s disciplines have been deferred from completing the Part 3 until OLA is available in their discipline.
 (This does not include Hospice and Palliative Medicine and Pain Medicine subspecialties because those are administered by other boards.)